Your doctor will start by asking about your medical history and doing a physical examination.

 If you have severe, acute hyponatremia, you'll need more-aggressive treatment.
 Options include:

 - Intravenous fluids.
-Your doctor may recommend IV sodium solution to raise the sodium levels in your blood.
-This often requires a stay in the hospital.
+Your doctor may recommend IV sodium solution to slowly raise the sodium levels in your blood.
+This requires a stay in the hospital for frequent monitoring of sodium levels as too rapid of a correction is dangerous.

 - Medications.
-You may take medications to manage the signs and symptoms of hyponatremia, such as headache, nausea and seizures.
+You may take medications to manage the signs and symptoms of hyponatremia, such as headaches, nausea and seizures.

 Preparing for your appointment